 HIPAA Disaster Recovery

 EMRSoap provides assistance in HIPAA Disaster Recovery Planning.
-With these two services, your practice will be able to ensure continuity of business and integrity of ePHI.
+With this service, your practice will be able to ensure continuity of business and integrity of ePHI.
 Leveraging key Medical Data Backup technology, we work to ensure that regardless of the situation, your practice can service your patients.
-Our HIPAA contingency plan services will benefit you even if your practice already has an IT staff; our experienced technicians can provide backup and additional support in the event of an emergency.
+Our HIPAA contingency plan services will benefit you even if your practice already has an IT staff.
+Our experienced technicians are capable of providing backup and additional support in the event of an emergency.

 With EMRSoap HIPAA disaster recovery planning, your practice gets:

 - HIPAA Contingency Plan processes, policies, and procedures – ensuring practice continuity

 With EMRSoap’s HIPAA Disaster Recovery Planning, you’ll have access to premium solutions that take your preparedness to a new level.
 EMRSoap consultants work with a variety of disaster recovery service offerings to find the most appropriate plan for your specific needs.
 This includes a broad range of redundancy, backup, and infrastructure continuity features that are found in both hardware and software product offerings.